 Along the south coast, the sheer force of the Southern Ocean has sculptured a raw, dramatic coastline, creating some remarkable coastal scenery.
 The history of the region is equally as impressive, and for many reasons.
 King George Sound near Albany was the first European settlement in Western Australia, settled before the Swan River Colony in Perth.
 In addition, the area has significant ties to World War 1, with Albany being the departure point for the majority of ANZAC

 troops leaving for Europe.

 Great Southern Wine Region

 Travel inland and follow winding rivers and streams, passing picturesque farmland and visiting pioneering farming communities to explore the region's rich rural heritage.
-Taste delicately flavoured fine wines on a tour of the countryside around Mount Barker, Frankland, Denmark and the Porongurups.
+Taste delicately flavoured fine wines on a tour of the countryside around Mount Barker, Frankland River, Denmark and Porongurup.
 This area is rapidly establishing itself as one of Western Australia's premier wine regions and there are also a number of olive groves, berry farms and honey producers here.